top of page

 Deerton

-After burning down in 1926 the school was immediately re-built
+After burning down in 1926 the school was immediately re-built.
+Now used by AuTrain-Onota Public School

 Alger